Georgia HVAC license and insurance requirements

 Step 3: Pass the exam

-You’ll go to a PSI/AMP testing location to take the exam via computer.
+You’ll go to a PSI/AMP testing location to take the state licensing exam via computer.
 If you pass, the Georgia Construction Industry Licensing Board will update your status on their website.
 If you fail, you’ll receive information on how to retake the exam.

 How long does it take to get your HVAC license in Georgia?